ory/docs/docs/ecosystem/configuring.md

 deploying Ory open source services yourself - you can use environment variables to override configuration values from files or CLI flags.

-It is possible to set _any_ configuration value from environment variables.
+It's possible to set _any_ configuration value from environment variables.
 To understand how this works, let's look at an example:

 ```yaml